 Life is more peaceful here.

-But don’t be fooled, Ipswich is not dull, in facts, it is Suffolk’s liveliest town!
+But don’t be fooled, Ipswich is not dull, in fact, it is Suffolk’s liveliest town!

 Reinvented by investment in its extremely popular waterfront region as well as the introduction of the University of Suffolk in 2007.

-One of the fastest growing economies in the UK, Ipswich is certainly making a name for itself and is emerging as one of the best places to live in the country.
+One of the fastest-growing economies in the UK, Ipswich is certainly making a name for itself and is emerging as one of the best places to live in the country in 2021.

 Ipswich is one of the UK’s oldest settlements.